Some-Body-Else/P4G-Dungeon-Editor/README.md

 ## Thank You
 Just want to give a thank you to the members of the [Persona Modding Discord](https://discord.gg/naoto) for lending a hand whenever I had a question, even though most of this stuff was in the dark.
+Also wanted to give it shoutouts to my brother, who drew the icon for the program.